Telecommunication-Telemedia-Assessment/image_compression/README.md

 If you want to perform the encoding for all images of a larger dataset please use GNU parallel or similar tools.

 Encoding of a single high resolution image will take some time.

+### Analysis
+To reproduce all plots of the paper you can check the `quality_analysis.ipynb` jupyter notebook.

 ### Acknowledgements